pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 ## 4. Objective

-The objective of this penetration test is to identify and assess security vulnerabilities within the InsecureBankV2 Android application.
+The objective of this penetration test is to identify and assess security vulnerabilities within the InsecureBankv2 Android application.
 The assessment focuses on evaluating the app's security posture through comprehensive static and dynamic analysis, examining network communications, and scrutinizing code for potential vulnerabilities.
 The primary goal is to provide actionable insights and recommendations that enhance the security of the application, safeguard user data, and ensure compliance with industry security standards.

 ## 5. Scope

-The scope of this penetration test is strictly confined to the InsecureBankV2 Android application and its direct network communications.
+The scope of this penetration test is strictly confined to the InsecureBankv2 Android application and its direct network communications.
 The testing encompasses static analysis of the application's code and configuration files, dynamic analysis of its runtime behavior, and thorough examination of network traffic.
 The assessment deliberately excludes any external systems, third-party integrations, or external APIs associated with the application.
 This focus ensures a targeted evaluation of the application’s internal security mechanisms and data handling practices.

 **Environment**
 - Host Machine: *Windows 11, Intel i7, 32GB RAM, with the latest security updates applied.*
 - Emulator: *Genymotion Desktop Version 3.7.1*, configured to emulate a *Samsung Galaxy S8* with *Android 10.0.*
-- Network Environment: The Genymotion emulator connected to the internet via the host machine.
-A manual proxy was configured to route traffic through security testing tools.
-The InsecureBankV2 app was set up to communicate with an external server using the IP and port provided by the instructor.
+- Network Environment: The Genymotion emulator is connected to the internet via the host machine.
+A manual proxy is configured to route traffic through security testing tools.
+The InsecureBankV2 app communicates with an external server using the IP and port provided by the instructor.

 For more setup details, refer to [readme](./readme.md).